fixmycrypto/FixMyCrypto/README.md

 "indices" specifies the range of address indices to check against.
 UTXO-based blockchains such as Bitcoin and Cardano use a different address index (new address) for each transaction.
 Each index represents one address from the wallet.

 The default setting is to check if the known address(es) are in the first 5 addresses of the wallet, hence `"0-4"`.
 This means one of the known addresses you provide must belong to one of the first five transactions received by this wallet.
 If you know that your address is between index 5 and 10, use `"5-10"`.
 Ranges can be specified using hyphens: e.g. `"0-5"`, commas: e.g. `"2,4,6"`, or a mix of both e.g.: `"0,2,4,10-12"`.
 The more indices you search, the longer it will take.
 Ideally, if you know you have provided your address 0, then you can set this to `"0"` to speed things up a bit.
-However, if your known address is address index 5, and you specify the range as `"0-4"`, it won't find your address at all.
-So make sure this range is big enough to include at least one of the known addresses you've provided.
+However, if your known address is address index 5, and you specify the range as `"0-4"`, it won't find your address at all. **Make sure this range is big enough to include at least one of the known addresses you've provided.**

 For ETH and SOL, typically only address index 0 is used, so you should change this to `"0"` to speed things up.
 Your other ETH or SOL addresses will typically belong to a different account number instead of a different index, see below.